-In this article, we will describe how to install GNU Octave, a high-level interpreted language, primarily intended for numerical computations.
-It provides capabilities for the numerical solution of linear and nonlinear problems, and for performing other numerical experiments.
-It also provides extensive graphics capabilities for data visualization and manipulation.
-Octave is normally used through its interactive command line interface, but it can also be used to write non-interactive programs.
-The Octave language is quite similar to Matlab so that most programs are easily portable.
+This article describes how to install GNU Octave, an interpreted high-level language intended mainly for numerical computations.
+It provides facilities for numerical solution of linear and nonlinear problems and for performing other numerical experiments.
+It also provides extensive graphics capabilities for visualizing and manipulating data.
+Octave is normally used through the interactive command line interface, but can also be used to write non-interactive programs.
+Octave’s language is very similar to Matlab’s, so most programs are easily portable.

 Install GNU Octave 4.2 through Ubuntu Software Manager